araya-andres/getting-and-cleaning-data-project/codebook.md

 * 'test/subject_test.txt': Each row identifies the subject who performed the activity.

-From the original dataset, we only kept the mean and standard deviation for each variable (since the assigment explicitly states that).
+From the original dataset, we only kept the mean and standard deviation for each variable (since the assignment explicitly states that).

 Transformation detailes
 -----------------------